mattkirkland/design-methods/notepad.md

 Keep a spreadsheet online of all the homework done/not done stuff.

 OVERVIEW: should I structure this in an iterative way, rather than learn/make/test?
 Like, they could apply all of these to a single project with increasing fidelity and actually make a project better?
 Or at least circle thru the

+### 7/7/20:
+Arranged some methods into my general outline.
+Synthesized Luma book structure into my own.